 - Online and hybrid instructors should anticipate that preparation for these courses is very intense.

 - Online and hybrid instructors should be comfortable using basic technology, including Blackboard tools.

 - Online and hybrid instructors should begin designing new online courses a year in advance.

 - Attend faculty training workshops.

-- Participate online in the Stark Campus Distance Learning Community of Practice (DLCoP).
+- Participate in the Stark Campus Distance Learning Community of Practice (DLCoP).

 - Thoroughly explore Kent State's Online Teaching site for detailed information before developing a course.

-- Take advantage of your colleagues' experience, as well as Katie Baer, our instructional designer, before you begin preparing for a course.
+- Take advantage of your colleagues' experience, as well as your instructional designer, before you begin preparing for a course.